-I recent Market Watch article shows that since the Great Recession of 2008, financial literacy has decreased by 8%.
+Since the Great Recession of 2008, financial literacy has actually decreased!
 But part of that might be attributed to the fact that we have apps doing a lot of the work for us!

 The first financial app I ever downloaded was the infamous budgeting app by Intuit – Mint!
 To this day, I still use a combination of both Mint and Personal Capital to manage/track just about all my finances.

-In fact, whenever I conduct a budget meeting with a friend or someone asking for general financial input, I always recommend they first create awareness by mannually creating a writtern or Google Sheets budget.
+In fact, whenever I conduct a budget meeting with a friend or someone asking for general financial input, I always recommend they first create awareness by manually creating a written or Google Sheets budget.
 Right after they are done?